mwr/magedeploy2-base/README.md

 ### Configure Deployment

-After the Installation you have to edit the `magedeploy2.php` and the `deploy.php` file to suit your needs.
 This tool assumes you have a git repository containing the magento composer.json.
 Furthermore your local build environment can clone said repository and download the Magento packages using composer.